NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/unified_driver_ontap/section_cinder-conf-nfs.rst

 NetApp Unified Driver for Clustered Data ONTAP with NFS
 -------------------------------------------------------

-The NetApp unifed driver for clustered Data ONTAP with NFS is a driver interface from OpenStack block storage to a Data ONTAP cluster system to accomplish provisioning and management of OpenStack volumes on NFS exports provided by the Data ONTAP cluster system.
+The NetApp unified driver for clustered Data ONTAP with NFS is a driver interface from OpenStack block storage to a Data ONTAP cluster system to accomplish provisioning and management of OpenStack volumes on NFS exports provided by the Data ONTAP cluster system.
 The NetApp unified